IRS Not Fully Complying With ‘No TikTok on Government Devices’ Rule, Watchdog Finds

 The IRS has failed to comply with a federal agency ban on TikTok, according to a recent report by the Treasury Inspector General for Tax Administration (TIGTA).

-In February 2023, the Office of Management and Budget (OMB) issued the “No TikTok on Government Devices” guidance for removing the app from federal devices.
+In February 2023, the Office of Management and Budget (OMB) issued the “No TikTok on Government Devices” guidance for removing the video app from federal devices.
 Subsequently, the Federal Acquisition Regulation (FAR) was modified to mandate that government contracts include a provision prohibiting the use of TikTok during the contract period.

 IRS officials agreed that 98 out of the 118 contracts should have included the TikTok ban clause.
-They suggested that the clause was not included because “it was either a timing issue of when the guidance became effective and when the contract was awarded, or it was more than likely due to an omission by the contracting officer.”
+They suggested that the clause wasn’t included because “it was either a timing issue of when the guidance became effective and when the contract was awarded, or it was more than likely due to an omission by the contracting officer.”

 The tax agency’s management agreed to some of the TIGTA’s recommendations.
 Specifically, the IRS committed to reviewing the contracts and modifying them to ensure compliance with FAR’s TikTok prohibition.

-The agency failed to inform workers under the Bring Your Own Device program that the prohibition on TikTok applied to their personal devices as well.
+The agency failed to inform workers under the Bring Your Own Device program that the prohibition on TikTok applied to personal devices as well.

 The TIGTA said the IRS planned to have the Bring Your Own Device program comply with OMB rules only by October this year.
-The delay in implementing the regulation suggested the IRS did not understand the “risk and expeditiousness with which agencies were required to ensure compliance with the No TikTok on Government Devices Act,” it stated.
+The delay in implementing the regulation suggested the IRS didn’t understand the “risk and expeditiousness with which agencies were required to ensure compliance with the No TikTok on Government Devices Act,” it stated.

 Threat of National Security